Bandito11/webFire-Template/README.md

 # webFire-Template
-A template using Firebase and TypeScript for a simple webserver
+A template using Firebase and TypeScript for a simple webserver using Firebase

+# TODO:
+" Add src folder

+src
+index.html
+...css
+...pages
+...js
+...libs
+...assets

 # Instructions: